angegar/angegar.github.io/docs/Kubernetes/security/README.md

 ### Apply default network policies

-The purpose of this policy is to block any ingress or egress trafic using the data namespace.
+The purpose of this policy is to block any ingress or egress traffic using the data namespace.
-It is wise to apply a such rule to all the namespaces and explicity allows only the minium required connections.
+It is wise to apply a such rule to all the namespaces and explicitly allows only the minium required connections.

 ```yaml
 apiVersion: networking.k8s.io/v1